allomorphy/meterbolic-blogs/src/blog/fasting-and-postprandial-triglycerides.md

 ---

 ## Lipid Series Part I -- Part I Lipid Metabolism Basics
-I’m going to summarizes fasting metrics very briefly and then expand  on the postprandial measurement here and I will leave in-depth discussion on the `TriglYceride-Glucose index` (TyG) to *Lipid Series Part II*. a Par II of this series.
+In this article I will briefly summarize fasting metrics of Tvery briefly and then expand  on the postprandial measurement here and I will leave in-depth discussion on the `TriglYceride-Glucose index` (TyG) to *Lipid Series Part II*. a Par II of this series.

 To better understand lipid, and more specifically, triglyceride metabolism, it is difficult to recommend a single review.
 There is of course the 4th edition of the fantastic book by *Prof. Keith N. Frayn* (of Oxford University) [^1], but that is not a short and simple update if that is what you need one.
 Perhaps a good enough introduction would be the book chapter “*Introduction to Lipids and Lipoproteins*” by Feingold and Grunfeld in the free Endotext [^2].
 If you are already there, another chapter provides further insight into triglyceride metabolism and the risks associated with elevation in both fasting and postprandial triglyceride levels: *“Risk of Fasting and Non-Fasting Hypertriglyceridemia in Coronary Vascular Disease and Pancreatitis*” [^3].